GabeScott/standard-works-vault/General Conference/1986 October - Pulling in the Gospel Net.md

 This eternal truth was demonstrated many times during our two-year sojourn in the Europe Area.
 This area stretches from the far north of Finland, Sweden, and Norway to the southernmost tip of Africa and includes about 230,000 members of the Church.
 I would like to share a few of the experiences that have kept our faith burning brightly.

-In Portugal, in the city of Funchal, on the Madeira Island, lived a lady named Asencão Frango who had been a nun for twenty years.
+In Portugal, in the city of Funchal, on the Madeira Island, lived a lady named Asencão Frango who had been a nun for twenty years.
 As a matter of fact, she was a Mother Superior at a home for poor children and orphans.
 Toward the end of a four-year teaching assignment early in her life as a nun, doctors discovered a cancer in her throat.
 Her mother had died of this same disease.
 Although she knew that her deteriorating health might lead to certain death, she had a strong feeling that she had not finished her work on earth.
 She prayed with great faith for the restoration of her health and was healed, with no further problems or need for medical care.

 When her church decided to close the children’s home where she was assigned, she maintained it herself for four years, using an inheritance she had received from her deceased parents, until the children living there were raised and on their own or were adopted.